 On-going WCS activities

-Work with authorities to strengthen the enforcement and monitoring of illegal wildlife activities through Management Information System (MIST), and other relevant activities.
-MIST is a management tool developed to assist decision makers in managing protected areas.
+Work with authorities to strengthen the enforcement and monitoring of illegal wildlife activities through SMART, and other relevant activities.
+SMART is a management tool developed to assist decision makers in managing protected areas.

-The orang-utan nest count surveys and conservation education programs were financially supported by the US Fish and Wildlife Service Great Ape Conservation Fund (USFWS GACF), Margo Marsh Biodiversity Foundation (MMBF), Whitley Fund for Nature, Arcus Foundation, Crest Megaway, and Kathy Ruttenberg.
+The WCS Malaysia's orang-utan conservation activities were financially supported by the Arcus Foundation, Crest Megaway, Fondation Segré, Kathy Ruttenberg, Margot Marsh Biodiversity Foundation, The Enlyst Fund, US Fish and Wildlife Service Great Ape Conservation Fund, Whitley Fund for Nature and the Whitley-Segré Conservation Fund.
 Additional funds were provided by the Orang-utan Project Sdn Bhd (formerly known as Way Out Experiences (M) Sdn Bhd) and Borneo Adventure.
 In-kind contribution for accommodation at the operational bases, boats and additional manpower were provided by Sarawak Forestry Corporation (SFC), the conservation partner for this project.
 Additional off-road transportation was provided by Hariwood Sdn.
 Bhd.
-Administrative support was provided by the District Offices as well as District Police Offices of Lubok Antu, Kanowit and Song.
+Administrative support was provided by the District Offices as well as District Police Offices of Lubok Antu, Kanowit, Song, Sebuyau, Simunjan, Sri Aman, Bau and Padawan.
 Permits to conduct the surveys, past and present were provided by the Forest Department of Sarawak (FDS).